5argon/FirebaseUPM/README.md

 ### One problem

-Everything almost works in UPM, but there is one thing Firebase team hardcoded the path.
-That is generating the resource file.
-It specifically looks for your `Assets/Firebase/Editor/pythonfile` and cannot be somewhere else.
-To fix this, after linking your UPM you have to manually make that folder with that file copied from UPM package.
+Everything almost works in UPM, but Firebase team hardcoded the path to a script for generating the resource file.
+It specifically looks for your `Assets/Firebase/Editor/generate_xml_from_google_services_json.py` and that cannot be somewhere else.
+To fix this, after linking your UPM you have to manually make the required folder tree with that file copied from UPM package.

 ```
 Generation of the Firebase Android resource file google-services.xml from Assets/SceneFiles/-FirebaseSettings/GoogleService-Info.plist failed.